hdtodd/omnisensor_433/README.md

 If the 8 bytes seems too few to carry the data you want to send, look for ways to minimze the number of bits needed for each data field.
 Consider using offsetting and scaling to minimize the size of the data field.
 For example, to represent voltages up to 5V5 with a precision of 0.01 volt, you might expect to need to represent 5500 distinct values, which would require a 13-bit data field.
 But if you can reasonably expect voltages to always be between 3V3 and 5V0, then offsetting by 3.0 and mulitiplying by 100.0, the value would be between 000 and 250, which can be represented by an 8-bit field.
 You can use the value 255 to represent an under- or over-voltage reading.

 You may receive data from the sensor as BCD (binary-coded decimal).
 And if the 8-byte data payload is not a constraint, it might be best to simply encode the BCD in the message packet that way rather than manipulate the data in the microcontroller to reformat it.
-But if the payload size is a constraint, consider converting the BCD to an unsigned int representation or to a 2's complement field.
+But if the payload size is a constraint, consider converting the BCD to an unsigned int representation or to a signed 2's complement field.

 ### Using Your Transmitted Data -- Simple Approach